jakkpotts/wifiphisher/README.md

 2. Install a patched version of roguehostapd compatible with Python 3.13+
 3. Install Wifiphisher with all dependencies

-> **Note**: The traditional `setup.py` has been completely removed as it was causing compatibility issues with newer Python versions.
-The `install_wifiphisher.sh` script is now the official installation method.
+> **Note**: The traditional `setup.py` is no longer used, as it was causing compatibility issues with newer Python versions.
+Despite it still remaining in the repository, the new `install_wifiphisher.sh` script is now the official installation method.

 ### Manual Installation